 - Effectively collaborates through verbal and written forms of communication with patients and/or their family members, third-party payers, or attorneys on matters involving billing and the pursuit of payment for services rendered.

 - Utilizes HUH payer contracts to effectively & efficiently calculate expected reimbursements.

 - Performs routine arithmetic calculations associated with revenue billing, computing expected payor and patient reimbursement amounts, as well as contractual adjustment amounts for individual accounts.

 - Establishes and/or monitors self-pay financial plans; working with vendors as necessary where patients may qualify for financial assistance.

 - Collaborates with Clinical Care or Social Work to obtain necessary materials for accurate and timely billing; or for the purpose of supporting denial prevention & management team.
 Performs all necessary claim review and research to prevent claim delay as required for accurate and timely billing.

-- Reviews claims having incorrect or missing patient data, facilitates in the correction/addition of missing account data for the purpose of submitting an accurate and timely claim; subsequently initiates and follows through on remedial actions with supervisor to develop solutions that prevent future occurrences when errors are identified as being chronic.
+- Reviews claims having incorrect or missing patient data, facilitates the correction/addition of missing account data for the purpose of submitting an accurate and timely claim; subsequently initiates and follows through on remedial actions with supervisor to develop solutions that prevent future occurrences when errors are identified as being chronic.

-- Review and correct claim errors occurring on electronic claim scrubber system as defined by departmental guidelines; Monitor error frequency with immediate supervisor as remedial actions are developed and executed with error’s root cause.
+- Review and correct claim errors occurring on electronic claim scrubber system as defined by departmental guidelines; Monitor error frequency with an immediate supervisor as remedial actions are developed and executed with error’s root cause.

 - Reviews and corrects all necessary items reflected in electronic billing/rejection reports or online claim status query results, delaying a third-party payor’s processing of claim(s); Subsequently initiates and follows through on remedial actions with supervisor to develop solutions that prevent future occurrences when errors are identified as being chronic.